bdleavitt/dubbing-translated-videos-with-azure-ai-services/readme.md

 1. From the command line, navigate to the deploy folder, i.e. ``cd ./deploy/``
 1. Create a new resource group ``az group create -l eastus2 -g RG-VideoDubbing-Bicep``
 1. Deploy the bicep templates.
 Choose your own prefix instead of "tla" and include the app replace the guid with the id of your service principal: ``az deployment group create -g RG-VideoDubbing-Bicep --template-file .\main.bicep --parameters prefix=tla spClientId=0000000-0000-0000-0000-000000000000``
-1. Open the Azure Portal and navigate to the resource group view of the resource group you created and deployed to.
+1. In the Azure Portal navigate to the resource group you just created and deployed to.
-1. **Give Service Principal "Contributor" role on Resource Group
+1. **Give Service Principal "Contributor" role on Resource Group**
     1. Navigate to your newly-created resource group in the Azure Portal.
     1. Click on "Access Control (IAM)"
     1. Click the "+ Add" option and choose "Add role assignment"